nickspeal/nickspeal.github.io/projects.md

 ## Autonomous Underwater Vehicle

-As leader of the 60-person engineering team, my responsibility was to coordinate the Software, Mechanical, Electrical, and Systems divisions such that a fully autonomous underwater vehicle could be designed, built, and tested to be robust enough to compete internationally, all within less than a year.
+As leader of the 60-person engineering team, my responsibility was to supervise the Software, Mechanical, Electrical, and Systems divisions such that a fully autonomous underwater vehicle could be designed, built, and tested to be robust enough to compete internationally, all within less than a year.
 I also took on a technical role, developing the propulsion and control system for the vehicle using C++ and ROS.

 #####See below for media coverage of the project